 Voting and ResponsibilityMamie Jackson Springfield

-Because we are giving, or I am giving this precious right, I believe it is my responsibility to use it to the fullest, to help improve my country one vote at a time.
+Because we are given, or I am given, this precious right, I believe it is my responsibility to use it to the fullest, to help improve my country one vote at a time.
 If there is a change I want, I must use voting to make it happen.
 So, is voting my right, privilege, or responsibility?
 I think it is all in one, and likewise, one for all.
 I am grateful for it.
 I am grateful to be a citizen who has the right to share my stance with little to no judgement or penalties.
-When I finally did turn 18, you bet I was going to vote.
+When I finally did turn eighteen, you bet I was going to vote.